mehmetuygun/bee-game/README.md

 Every bee has life span, hit point, and life.
 Initially, the following properties are predefined.

-+ Bees
-  ⋅⋅* Queen has 100 life span, and 8 hit point.
+  Queen has 100 life span, and 8 hit point.
-  ⋅⋅* Worker has 75 life span, and 10 hit point.
+  Worker has 75 life span, and 10 hit point.
-  ⋅⋅* Drone has 50 life span, and 12 hit point.
+  Drone has 50 life span, and 12 hit point.

 + **Rule 1** If all bees are dead, the game will be over.
 + **Rule 2** If Queen bee is dead, the game will be over automatically